-Choral ensemble of mixed voices selected by audition.
+A choral ensemble of mixed voices selected by audition.
 Concerts are given on and off campus.
 Members should be able to read music and should have had prior choral experience.
-Two rehearsals required per week.
+Two rehearsals are required per week.

-NA 1001 Introduction/Orientation, Ethics and Legal Aspects
+NA 1001 Introduction/Orientation, Ethics and Legal Aspects 1 credit